-Anirban Basu is Chairman & CEO of Sage Policy Group, Inc., an economic and policy consulting firm headquartered in Baltimore, Maryland with offices in Pennsylvania and Indonesia.& The firm provides strategic analytical services to energy suppliers, law firms, medical systems, government agencies, and real estate developers among others.
+Anirban Basu is Chairman & CEO of Sage Policy Group, Inc., an economic and policy consulting firm headquartered in Baltimore, Maryland with offices in Pennsylvania and Cambodia.
+The firm provides strategic analytical services to energy suppliers, law firms, medical systems, government agencies, and real estate developers among others.

 Regional Managing Partner, Marcum LLP

 As Regional Managing Partner, Michael Balter oversees Firm services to all Marcum clients in Florida and Tennessee and is also responsible for operations in the region's five Marcum offices.
 Additionally, he is partner-in-charge of Florida Assurance Services and is a member of Marcum's Executive Committee.

 Mr. Balter joined Marcum in 2014 with over 25 years of client service experience in the construction, manufacturing, distribution and service industries.